A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: A general class of survival g-formulas

+Compared to the usual sequential ignorability assumption (Assumption \ref{thm:asp-seq-ign}), Assumption \ref{thm:asp-weak-seq-ign} only requires independence between the set of potential outcomes with an indicator function $\bbone(A_t=a_t^g,C_{t+1}=0)$ and is theoretically weaker (although both are untestable).
+It is straightforward to show that the survival g-formula presented in \eqref{eq:g-def-gen} can also be derived in the same fashion under Assumptions \ref{thm:asp-sutva}, \ref{thm:asp-pos} and \ref{thm:asp-weak-seq-ign}.
+In fact, when $a_t^g\in\{0,1\}$ and there is no censoring such that $C_{t+1}=0$ for all $t$, Assumption \ref{thm:asp-weak-seq-ign} and Assumption \ref{thm:asp-seq-ign} coincide.
+However, while the usual sequential ignorability assumption is only preserved if we condition on a multi-dimensional function of baseline and time-varying confounders, the weak sequential ignorability assumption continues to hold if we condition on a scalar function of baseline and time-varying confounders (an implication from Theorems \ref{thm:thm-bs} and \ref{thm:thm-seq-ign} below).
+This is analogous to the difference between strong and weak unconfoundedness in the setting of a time-fixed multi-valued treatment, as discussed in \citet{yang2016propensity}.

-We first introduce a more general class of g-formulas to estimate $\bbE^\omega(Y_{t^*})$ and present its theoretical grounds, aiming to improve the convenience in modeling and potentially its robustness.
-The proposed new g-formula is anchored on the concept of longitudinal balancing scores.
-The longitudinal balancing score is an extension of the balancing score first discussed in \citet{Rosenbaum1983}, which was originally designed to group treated and control units so that unconfounded comparisons are possible within strata defined by the balancing score in the cross-sectional point treatment context.
-To proceed, we first define the longitudinal balancing score, $b_t$, as a function of the history of confounders up to time $t$, $\overline{L}_t$, such that
+The proposed g-formula is anchored on the concept of longitudinal balancing scores, an extension of the balancing score first discussed in \citet{Rosenbaum1983}.
+To proceed, we first define the longitudinal balancing score, $b_t$, as a function of the history of confounders up to period $t$, $\overline L_t$, such that for each $\overline a_t$ generated by $g\in\mathcal G$,

 where $\overline{b}_t=\{b_0,\ldots,b_t\}$ is the history of longitudinal balancing scores.
-Definition \eqref{eq:bs-def} is a direct adaptation of the definition of cross-sectional balancing scores \citep{Rosenbaum1983} to the longitudinal observational study context, and, apparently, the most trivial longitudinal balancing scores are the entire history of confounders, $\overline{L}_t$.
+The definition in \eqref{eq:bs-def} is an adaptation of the definition of cross-sectional balancing scores \citep{Rosenbaum1983} to the longitudinal observational study context, and, evidently, the most trivial longitudinal balancing scores are the entire history of observed confounders, $\overline{L}_t$.
 A more efficient use of \eqref{eq:bs-def} is to consider lower-dimensional functions of $\overline{L}_t$ as longitudinal balancing scores.
-This approach is viable because the conditional independence between $\overline{L}_t$, subsequent treatment assignment $A_t$, and censoring status $C_{t+1}$, implies that the reduced-dimensional $\overline{b}_t$ retains all essential information from the originally higher-dimensional $\overline{L}_t$ for effective confounding adjustment.
-Successfully substituting $\overline{L}_t$ with $\overline{b}_t$ -- particularly when $\overline{b}_t$ is of lower dimensionality than $\overline{L}_t$ -- can substantially streamline the modeling process and reduce computational complexity in the implementation of the g-formula.
+Successfully substituting $\overline{L}_t$ with $\overline{b}_t$---particularly when $\overline{b}_t$ is of lower dimensionality than $\overline{L}_t$---can reduce computational complexity in the g-formula.